haroldwinslow/hw-blog/about/index.md

 You can read my jokes on [Twitter](https://twitter.com/harold_winslow_).

+If you have benefitted from following The Way, you might consider [buying me a coffee](https://buymeacoffee.com/harold.winslow).

 ---

 A good plan violently executed now is better than a perfect plan executed next week. - General Patton